A comprehensive list of eligible and ineligible expenses

 Sports mouthguard - Expenses incurred for the purchase of a sports mouthguard are reimbursable.

-Sports orthotics - Expenses paid for sports orthotics are reimbursable when submitted with a physician's diagnosis letter.
+Sports orthotics - Expenses paid for sports orthotics are reimbursable when submitted with a medical diagnosis.

 Sterilization - The cost of a legal sterilization (a legally-performed operation to make a person unable to have children) is reimbursable.